Maximum break: History

 Joe Davis compiled the first officially recognised maximum break on 22 January 1955, in a match against Willie Smith at Leicester Square Hall, London.
 The Billiards Association and Control Council initially refused to accept the break since the match was not played under their rules.
-At the time, the professional game used a rule (now standard, see rules of snooker) whereby after a foul a player could compel the offender to play the next stroke.
+At the time, the professional game used a rule (now standard, see rules of snooker) whereby, after a foul, a player could compel the offender to play the next stroke.
 It was not until a meeting on 20 March 1957 that the break was officially recognised and Davis was presented with a certificate to commemorate his achievement.
 The match between Davis and Smith was played as part of a series of events marking the closure of Leicester Square Hall; known as Thurston's Hall until 1947, the venue had hosted many important billiards and snooker matches since its opening in 1901, including twelve World Snooker Championship finals.
 John Spencer compiled a maximum break in the 1979 Holsten Lager International, but it did not count as an official maximum, however, as the break was made on a nontemplated table used during the event.
 The first official maximum break in professional competition was compiled by Steve Davis in the 1982 Classic at the Queen Elizabeth Hall in Oldham, against John Spencer.
 This was also the first televised maximum break.
 For his achievement, Davis won a Lada car provided by the event's sponsors.
 The following year, Cliff Thorburn became the first player to make a maximum at the World Championship in the fourth frame of his second round match against Terry Griffiths.

 Before the 199495 season, the maximum break remained a rare feat, with only 15 official maximums compiled altogether.
 However, beginning in the 199495 season, at least one maximum break has been achieved every season thereafter.
 There were 13 maximums scored in each of the 201617, 202223 and 202324 seasons.
-This was the highest number until the 202425 season during which there were 15 maximums made.
+This was the highest number until the 202425 season, during which 15 maximums were made.
+The record was broken again in the 202526 season which produced 24 maximums.

 Mark Selby made the 100th officially recognised maximum break in professional competition on 7 December 2013 in the seventh frame of his semifinal match against Ricky Walden at the UK Championship.
-As of 4 November 2025, 231 official maximum breaks have been recorded in professional competition, with the 200th being made by Joe O'Connor at the 2024 Championship League.
-Englishman Ronnie O'Sullivan has compiled 17 official competitive maximum breaks, the most achieved by any professional player.
-Following him are John Higgins with 13, Stephen Hendry with 11, Shaun Murphy with 10, Stuart Bingham and Judd Trump with 9 and Ding Junhui with 7.
-O'Sullivan also holds the record for the fastest competitive maximum break at just over five minutes, which he set at the 1997 World Championship.
+As of 28 July 2026, 246 official maximum breaks have been recorded in professional competition, with the 200th being made by Joe O'Connor at the 2024 Championship League.
+Ronnie O'Sullivan has compiled 17 official competitive maximum breaks, the most achieved by any professional player.
+Following him are John Higgins with 13, Stephen Hendry with 11, Shaun Murphy with 10, Stuart Bingham and Judd Trump with 9, and Ding Junhui and Thepchaiya Un-Nooh with 7.